felwal/felwal.github.io/content/projects/spotify-librarian.md

 If the user instead feeds the Librarian too much, the recommendations instead flip to the _opposite_ of their learned taste.
 Here I use it to "punish" the user for spending too much electricity, water, etc. – yet it could at the same time help them discover music they never would have otherwise.

-This is a playful take on the _Waluigi effect_: in teaching an AI model "good behavior", it also implicitly learns "bad behaviour" – and thus it becomes possible to draw out this disagreeable shadow version.
+This is a playful take on the _Waluigi effect_: in teaching an AI model "good behavior", it also implicitly learns "bad behaviour".

 ![](/images/librarian-shadow.jpg)